 See technical reports and papers from this project.

 The client does not need to contact a project server to get work.
 It submits results via ftp whenever it accumulates more than 100 Kbytes of results.
 The software also includes a separate ftp client which you can use to submit results manually.
 The Windows version of the client can be run as a screen-saver or from the command-line.
-Version 4.33 of the client is available for Windows as of December 10, 2003.
-This version can be run under Linux using Wine.
+Version 4.41f of the client is available for Windows as of October 18, 2004.
+Debugging version 4.41g of client is available as of November 6.
+This version should be tried by users of the 4.41f version if the 4.41f client crashes or stops.
+Version 4.33 and later can be run under Linux using Wine.

 Join a discussion forum about the project.

 sponsored by the Informatics Biodiversity Research Center at

 "compute, map and provide knowledge of" where Earth's species of plants and

 animals live currently, where they could potentially live, and where and how